DS2L/BlockchainLabs/labs/B1/README.md

 | `A.approve(P,1)` | 1 | 0 | 1 |
 | `A.undo_approve()` | 1 | 0 | 0 |

-Deliverable
+**Submission guideline:** You need to submit the smart contract code, which is a solidity file, and name it "exercise5.sol".
+You also need to take screenshots for each step of the program execution.

+Deliverables
 ---
+You should submit one document and 4 solidity code files.

-- For all tasks, you should 1) submit your smart-contract code, and 2) show the screenshot of the program execution.
+- For exercise 1, you should include the screenshot of the program execution in the document.
+- For exercise 2-5, you should include the screenshots showing the program execution in the document.
+You also need to submit the solidity code developed by you.